Medicine Disposal

 Any type of sharp medical instrument that comes into contact with blood or other body fluids is considered a sharp and has the potential to spread infection.
 This includes any hypodermic needle, syringes with the needles attached, lancets and scalpel blades.

 State and local laws prohibit placing loose sharps in your trash.
 If you use syringes to treat diabetes, allergies or other medical conditions, the loose syringes you throw in your trash can hurt people or be used illegally.
-Many pharmacies (PDF) sell sharps containers and accept properly contained used sharps, usually for a fee.
+Many pharmacies sell sharps containers and accept properly contained used sharps, usually for a fee.